Nathan-Nesbitt/NezNet/README.md

-# Image CNN
+# NezNet CNN
 This is a python implementation of transfer learning on AlexNet.
+Nothing super impressive, but it is a good starting point for transfer learning using new datasets using PyTorch.

 ## Data